zackstout/beatles-songwriting/README.md

 - i.e. the chord that _would_ be the relative major of your tonic, if your tonic were minor.
 - a key ingredient of "hard rock".
 - (p.
 221) I-bIII-IV-V (replaces bIII for II in the eight days a week cycle)
-- 🎵 Please please me: iconic early moment (beginning of song)
+- ✅ Please please me: iconic early chord movement moment (beginning of song)
-- 🎵 Magical Mystery Tour
+- ✅ Magical Mystery Tour, intro, "Roll up, roll up for the mystery tour!"
-- 🎵 Sgt.
+- ✅ Sgt.
 Pepper's lonely hearts club band
 - i can see for miles, the who
-- 🎵 Back in the USSR ("Didn't get to bed last night...")
+- ✅ Back in the USSR ("Didn't get to bed last night...")
 - Think for yourself ('To say about the things that you do')
 - Bye bye love, everly brothers
-- 🎵 Please please me (again!) -- the ending, using both bIII and bVI.
+- ✅ Please please me (again!) -- the ending, using both bIII and bVI.
+(I-bIII-bVI-V-I)

 ### (e) bVII (e.g. Bb)